 Outdoor AdventureBack to Top of List

 Teens have energy to burn – and Grand Rapids is a perfect place to get out and get active.
 Hike, bike, blade, snowshoe and cross-country ski on 60+ trails in and around the city.
-Rent a kayak, paddle boat, canoe or row boat at Millennium Park, just five minutes from downtown.
+Rent a kayak, paddle boat, canoe or row boat at Millennium Park, just ten minutes from downtown.
 Golf at 30+ courses within 30 minutes of the city center.

 Tackle a sky-high ropes course at John Ball Zoo or TreeRunner Adventure Park.
 Play a round of paintball or disc golf.
 Gather in downtown’s Rosa Parks Circle for Tuesday night swing dancing (in warm weather) and everyday ice skating (when it’s cold).
 Pack the skateboard and grind it up in downtown’s 555 Monroe Skate Park.
-Head to Cannonsburg for winter skiing and snowboarding, and Craig’s Cruisers for outdoor go-karting from spring through fall.
+Head to Cannonsburg Ski Area for winter skiing and snowboarding, and Craig’s Cruisers for outdoor go-karting from spring through fall.

 Indoor EntertainmentBack to Top of List

 Rainy day?
 Outdoor-adverse teen?
 Just move the excitement inside.
 Check out 13 area bowling (and fowling) alleys.
 Get in on the duckpin bowling craze.
 Play laser tag or archery tag in an indoor arena.
 Tee up for a round of miniature golf under the glow of black light.
 Roller skate at Tarry Hall or GR Skate.
 Work together to make your way out of an escape room.